google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

-In fact, browsers today already do [take active measures to conserve resources](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API#Policies_in_place_to_aid_background_page_performance) for pages in hidden or background tabs, and many browsers (especially Chrome) would like to do a lot more of this &mdash; to lessen their overall resource footprint.
+In fact, browsers today already do [take active measures to conserve resources](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API#Policies_in_place_to_aid_background_page_performance) for pages in background tabs, and many browsers (especially Chrome) would like to do a lot more of this &mdash; to lessen their overall resource footprint.

 The problem is developers currently have no way to prepare for these types of system-initiated interventions or even know that they're happening.
 This means